Mebus/pyslm/README.rst

     conda install -c conda-forge shapely, Rtree, networkx, scikit-image conda install trimesh

-Installation of pyslm can then be performed using pre-built python packages using the PyPi repository.
+Installation of pySLM can then be performed using pre-built python packages using the PyPi repository.
+Additionally to interface with commercial systems, the user should install libSLM.

 .. code:: bash
+    pip install libSLM
     pip install PythonSLM

 Alternatively, PySLM may be compiled from source.
 Currently the prerequisites are the cython package and a compliant c++ build environment.

 .. code:: bash